The Unmet Medical Need

 A disease modifying therapy can help millions of patients globally

 There is no cure or treatments available for Alzheimer’s disease that can provide anything more than temporary symptom relief.
-To date, more than 140 drugs have been tested in clinical trials and despite intensive research, nearly 15 years have passed since the last new Alzheimer’s disease medication was approved (What’s New in the Alzheimer’s Treatment Pipeline?).
+To date, more than 140 drugs have been tested in clinical trials and despite intensive research, nearly 15 years have passed since the last new Alzheimer’s disease medication was approved.
+Whilst the first drug for disease-modification has recently been approved, there is still a very long way to go to truly treat and prevent the progression of Alzheimer’s disease.
+(What’s New in the Alzheimer’s Treatment Pipeline?).

 A pharmaceutical with even moderate disease-modifying efficacy would therefore be a major sales and revenue opportunity.
 According to Global Data, the annual sales volume of disease modifying therapies for Alzheimer’s disease in the US, EU (Germany, France, UK, Italy and Spain), Japan, China and India will reach up to USD 13 billion in 2028 (Global Data 2020).
 This growth will be driven by the increasing prevalence world wide and the introduction of disease modifying therapies.